ghga-de/milestones-docs/49-jackal/technical_specification.md

   the submission datapacks need to adapt)
   11. Refactor the directory structure to adapt to the new implementation

-### II. autogeneration of mermaid-based ER diagrams from a schemapack specs:
+### II.
+Autogeneration of mermaid-based ER diagrams from a schemapack specs:
 - To be implemented into the schemapack library with a dedicated CLI command
 - The mermaid language is used as output (visualization must be performed elsewhere)